Billie Eilish dyed her hair blonde because of a fan's photo edit

 “I’ve been wanting it blonde for a while,” Eilish said.
 “Then I saw a fan edit when I had green hair.
 It was me with whatever hair colour I had, and they just edited blonde hair on me and I was like: ‘Ah, it’s so sick, I want it!’”

-She added that she was initially sceptical about dying her hair blonde because it was previously in “bad condition.”
-She said: “I thought I would burn it all off if I tried, but I did it.”
+She added that she was initially sceptical about dying her hair blonde because it was previously in “bad condition”.

+“I thought I would burn it all off if I tried, but I did it.”

 Eilish debuted her new look as she announced her second album ‘Happier Than Ever’ last month with new single ‘Your Power’.
 She then appeared on the cover of Vogue, a picture of which saw her break an Instagram record for the second time.